YuanweiWu911/DeepQuery/README.md

 ## Features

+- **Local/Remote**: Local will use local LLM model, Remote to use remote server's LLM model.
 - **Model Selection**: Users can select different LLM models (`deepseek-r1:7b`, `deepseek-r1:32b`, `deepseek-r1:70b`) to use for querying.
-- **Search Function**: There is a search toggle button that can be used to enable or disable the web search function.
+- **Web Search**: There is a search toggle button that can be used to enable or disable the web search function.
 When enabled, relevant web search results will be included in the prompt sent to the LLM.
-- **New Chat**: Users can start a new chat session, which clears the chat history and the response area.
-- **Speech**: Users can enable or disable the speech function, which may be used to convert text to speech or vice versa depending on the implementation.
 - **Reasoning**: There is a reasoning toggle button that can be used to enable or disable the reasoning feature.
 This could potentially be used to get more detailed and logical explanations from the LLM.
+- **Text Speech**: Users can enable or disable the speech function, which may be used to convert text to speech or vice versa depending on the implementation.
+- **New Chat**: Users can start a new chat session, which clears the chat history and the response area.
 - **Load Chat**: Users can load a previously saved chat session from a JSON file.
 - **Save Chat**: Users can save the chat content in two formats:
   - **JSON**: The chat messages are saved in a JSON file, which can be used to store the conversation history in a structured format.